JasselD/JasselNotes/DSA revision/Depth First Search.md

 - **Uses stack
-- Can start traversal a
+- Can start traversal at any vertex
+-